-- o What should be the text of the say-on-pay vote resolution?
-Companies are likely to follow the model of the Troubled Asset Relief Program (TARP) recipient companies, which are (and last year were) required to have a say-on-pay by the Emergency Economic Stabilization Act of 2008.
-We expect the SEC to adopt a rule similar to Rule 14a-20 under the Exchange Act, which provided that TARP recipients were required to "have a separate shareholder vote to approve the compensation of executives as disclosed pursuant to Item 402 of Regulation S-K." - What should be the text of the "frequency vote" resolution?
+- What should be the text of the say-on-pay vote resolution?
+Companies are likely to follow the model of the Troubled Asset Relief Program (TARP) recipient companies, which are (and last year were) required to have a say-on-pay by the Emergency Economic Stabilization Act of 2008.11 We expect the SEC to adopt a rule similar to Rule 14a-20 under the Exchange Act, which provided that TARP recipients were required to "have a separate shareholder vote to approve the compensation of executives as disclosed pursuant to Item 402 of Regulation S-K." - What should be the text of the "frequency vote" resolution?
 It appears from the Dodd-Frank Act that shareholders will need to be presented with all three choices: annual, biennial, or triennial say-on-pay votes.
-We expect that the board of directors would recommend one of them. - o Is the" frequency vote" binding on the company or board?
+We expect that the board of directors would recommend one of them. - Is the "frequency vote" binding on the company or board?
 The Dodd-Frank Act indicates that it is not binding, but a contrary interpretation of the text can be argued.
-In any event, we would expect most companies to follow the shareholder preference indicated by the vote. - O How is the "frequency vote" to be obtained and interpreted by the board?
+SEC staff members have stated publicly that they believe the frequency vote is non-binding.
+We would expect most companies to follow the shareholder preference indicated by the vote. - How is the "frequency vote" to be obtained and interpreted by the board?
 It is not clear.
 A say-when-on-pay vote may need to be implemented through three separate votes: choosing "for," "against," or "abstain" on each of annual, biennial, or triennial alternatives.
 Although this method makes little common sense (a stockholder could vote "for" each of them), it may be necessitated by current SEC rule and Broadridge system requirements.
 Whichever of the three alternatives received the most "for" votes would indicate the shareholders' choice, and the board could take this tabulation into consideration.
+Alternatively, the frequency vote might be implemented through a single, multiple choice, plurality vote (annual, biennial, triennial or abstain).
+This would require system reprogramming by Broadridge and transfer agents.
+It may also require amendments to a company's governing documents (e.g., an amendment to its bylaws to provide for plurality voting on the matter).